 He said that morality is not defined and cannot be defined by individual choice.

-No nation has ever taxed itself into prosperity and results that work that don't involve government threatens liberals.
+No nation has ever taxed itself into prosperity and results that work, that don't involve government, threatens liberals.

-And then he said, Let me tell you who we conservatives are.
+And then he said, let me tell you who we conservatives are.

 We love people.

-We don't see groups, we don't see victims.
+We don't see victims.

-The world's biggest problem is the unequal distribution of capitalism.
+Another one, the world's biggest problem is the unequal distribution of capitalism.

 If there were capitalism everywhere, you wouldn't have food shortages.

-Another progress is not striving for economic justice or fairness, but economic growth.
+Another, progress is not striving for economic justice or fairness, but economic growth.

-One more two more.
+One more, two more.

-You know why there's a second amendment?
+You know why there's a Second Amendment?

 In case the government fails to follow the first one.